Coronavirus (COVID-19) in Switzerland - statistics & facts

-The Swiss government declared a state of emergency due to the coronavirus (COVID-19) epidemic.
+In 2020, the Swiss government declared a state of emergency due to the coronavirus (COVID-19) epidemic.
 According to surveys, the majority of the population agreed with this decision.
-While trust in political leadership during the epidemic varied, based on further surveys, 40 percent of respondents strongly trusted government authorities.
-The population also agreed with rules of conduct introduced and repeatedly recommended to help contain the spread of the coronavirus in the country, following them both in their professional and personal lives.
-These rules include, as in other countries affected by COVID-19, washing hands thoroughly, keeping a physical distance when around other people and avoiding handshakes.
+Based on surveys conducted during 2020 and 2021, trust in political leadership during the epidemic varied.
+Still, back in 2020, the population agreed with rules of conduct introduced and repeatedly recommended to help contain the spread of the coronavirus in the country, following them both in their professional and personal lives.
+These rules included, as in other countries affected by COVID-19, washing hands thoroughly, keeping a physical distance when around other people, and avoiding handshakes.

-The coronavirus pandemic has led to closures of public venues, entertainment locations, schools, universities, hospitality and gastronomy businesses, as well as travel restrictions and closed borders within Europe.
-These measures have been implemented to prevent further spread of the disease and overloading health services in the event of rising hospital admissions, but they also have wide-reaching economic consequences, with experts already making predictions for the future.
-The situation is a dynamic one and continues to change daily, therefore it is not always possible to give a fixed, long-term estimate.
-Still, Swiss GDP growth forecasts by various sources list either a small increase or a fall for 2020.
-It is difficult to determine how much time businesses will need to recuperate from losses as a result of the coronavirus (COVID-19) epidemic, because it is still unlcear how long the current state of reduced or complete inactivity will continue.
-Businesses in the Swiss tourism sector, for example, are concerned about bankruptcy.
+The coronavirus pandemic had led to closures of public venues, entertainment locations, schools, universities, hospitality and gastronomy businesses, as well as travel restrictions and closed borders within Europe.
+These measures had been implemented to prevent the further spread of the disease and overloading health services in the event of rising hospital admissions, but they also had wide-reaching economic consequences, with experts already making predictions for the future.
+The situation was a dynamic one and continued to change daily, therefore it was not always possible to give a fixed, long-term estimate.
+Still, Swiss GDP growth forecasts by various sources listed an increase for 2022.
+It is difficult to determine how much time businesses will need to recuperate from losses.

 This text provides general information.
 Statista assumes no